RosettaCommons/demos/tutorials/scoring/scoring.md

 Rosetta calculates the energy of a biomolecule using energy functions based on physical and statistical terms.
 By the end of this tutorial, you should understand:

 * What it means to calculate the energy of a biomolecule in Rosetta
-* How much a particular type of interaction contributes to the energy score
+* How much a particular type of interaction contributes to the energy/score
 * How to interpret and compare the energy scores calculated by Rosetta
 * How to prepare a biomolecular structure for scoring
 * How to score a biomolecule
 * How to change the energy function to other preset functions
 * How to customize the terms in an energy function for your purpose
-* How to get every resdiue's contribution to the energy score
+* How to get every residue's contribution to the energy score

 Scoring in Rosetta
 ------------------

 In Rosetta, the energy of a biomolecule is calculated by _scoring_ it.
 Rosetta has an optimized energy function or _score function_ called _talaris2014_ for calculating the energy of all atomic interactions in a globular protein made of L-amino acids.
-There are also several all-atom score functions for specialized applications on other biomolecules as well as score functions for the reduced [_centroid representation_](https://www.rosettacommons.org/demos/latest/tutorials/full_atom_vs_centroid/README).
+There are also several all-atom score functions for specialized applications on other biomolecules, as well as score functions for the reduced [_centroid representation_](fullatom_centroid).
 Additionally, you can create a custom score function to suit your requirements.

 Score Function
 --------------

-Score functions in Rosetta are weighted sums of energy terms, some of which represent physical forces like electrostatics and van der Waals', while others represent statisticial terms like the probability of finding the torsion angles in Ramamchandran space.
+Score functions in Rosetta are weighted sums of energy terms, some of which represent physical forces like electrostatics and van der Waals' interactions, while others represent statistical terms like the probability of finding the torsion angles in Ramachandran space.
 Below is a list of the energy terms used in the _talaris2014_ score function:

     fa_atr                 Lennard-Jones attractive between atoms in different residues fa_rep                 Lennard-Jones repulsive between atoms in different residues